maurer2/html-newsletters-and-mjml/slides/slides.md

 ### Technical stuff
   * Current version 4 is a complete rewrite in vanillaJS
   * Version 3 was based on a heavily modified version of React
-  * Syntax plugins for common editors like VSCode, Atom and Webstorm (?)
+  * Syntax plugins for common editors like VSCode
   * Is supported by module bundlers like Webpack and task runners like Gulp
   * Can be integrated in a React app
   * Can be run standalone via npx
+  * CLI plugin

 ---